hiepvo01/Senior-Design-491/Week2_Sep16/Goals.md

 - N-Gram, Count Vectorizing , more

 # Different specific Vectorization models
-- Smoothing and TF-IDF
+- Smoothing, SIF and TF-IDF: Traditional embeddings
-- Different POS tags and word embedding models: NLTK, Stanford_NLP, Spacy, Glove, openNLP
+- Different POS tags and word embedding models: NLTK, Stanford_NLP, Spacy, Glove, openNLP: Neural Network Embeddings
+- How is the Neural network approaches different from traditional approaches

 # New datasets
 - Find on kaggle.com or other sources